 g.
 Honors in Latin American Studies

 A major desiring to become a candidate for honors in Latin American Studies must apply in writing to the department at the beginning of the fall semester of the senior year.
 Applicants must have an overall GPA of 3.2 and a GPA of 3.5 in all course work taken in the major at the time of application.
-In order to receive honors, a student must, in addition to maintaining this level of performance, complete an independent study dedicated to research and writing the honors thesis (LAS 495) during the fall semester.
-Students will complete the written thesis in the spring as they complete the senior capstone course (LAS 490).
-The independent study in fall of the senior year will be an additional course for the student, thus the LAS major seeking honors will complete 11 courses total for the major.
+In order to receive honors, a student must, in addition to maintaining this level of performance, enroll in LAS 495 during the fall semester.
+Students will complete the written thesis in the spring as they complete LAS 499.
+The LAS major seeking honors will complete 12 courses total for the major.
 Furthermore, for honors, the thesis must receive a grade of at least A-, as well as a departmental recommendation.
 The department may, upon awarding a thesis grade of A and given evidence of continued high academic achievement, recommend departmental high honors.